Frank Clark (footballer)

 Frank Clark (born 9 September 1943) is an English former footballer and manager, and former chairman of Nottingham Forest.
 Clark played in over 400 games for Newcastle United before moving to Nottingham Forest where he won the European Cup.

-After retiring as a player, he managed Leyton Orient for nine years (followed by a two-year spell as the club's managing director) and then returned to Nottingham Forest as manager between 1993 and 1996.
+After retiring as a player, Clark managed Leyton Orient for nine years (followed by a two-year spell as the club's managing director) and then returned to Nottingham Forest as manager between 1993 and 1996.
 He then managed Manchester City for just over a year.

 Playing career

 He started his career at Crook Town.

 He started his professional career at Newcastle United, and played a total of 464 games for them between 1962 and 1975.
 He was part of Newcastle's 1969 Inter-Cities Fairs Cup Final 6–2 aggregate win against Újpesti Dózsa.

 He signed for Brian Clough at Nottingham Forest on a free transfer in July 1975.
 He was an ever-present in the next two league campaigns culminating in 1977 promotion to the top flight.
 In their first season back up Forest won the 1977–78 Football League and the 1978 Football League Cup Final.
 His last competitive game playing football was beating Malmö FF 1–0 in the 1979 European Cup Final.